The science of snowmaking

-MASSANUTTEN, Va. – Snow is exciting for many of us as it’s not that often flakes fly from the sky.
+MASSANUTTEN, Va.
+(WAVY) – Snow is exciting for many of us, as it’s not that often flakes fly from the sky.

 On average, Hampton Roads see around six inches of snow annually.
 Out in the mountains of Virginia, it’s only about a foot more.
 So with little help from nature, the slopes to our west turn to science.